firehawkvfx/firehawk/README.md

 Route53FullAccess
 s3AdminAcces

-We currently use cloudfromation and need admin access.
-It will be removed in the future but for now add these permissions:
-AdministratorAccess

-If you think you will need Active Directory for some reason, also add these permissions:
-DirectoryServiceAdministrators

 - Under security credentials, create Access Keys for the CLI.
-Don't write these down anywhere, you are going to copy them straight into the VM.  its easy enough to destroy them and recreate them again in the future, you would just update with "aws configure" again.
+Don't write these down anywhere, you are going to copy them straight into the secrets/secret-prod file.  its easy enough to destroy them and recreate them again in the future, you would just update with the init playbook again- ansible-playbook -i ansible/inventory/hosts ansible/init.yaml

-- Enter the new users cli keys with: aws configure

-- When asked for the region specify it from this list. https://docs.aws.amazon.com/general/latest/gr/rande.html for example sydney is- ap-southeast-2
-- When asked for the default output format, enter json

 - Test that its working by running aws ec2 describe-regions --output table --debug